Introduction

 Upper Secondary School

-The upper secondary school adheres to the educational philosophy of the International Baccalaureate (IB), integrating it deeply with the national basic curriculum while meticulously developing a series of distinctive courses spanning advantageous fields such as humanities, arts, and science and technology.
-This curriculum design provides students with a comprehensive development platform, supporting their balanced growth across intellectual, social, emotional, and physical dimensions.
-Students can flexibly select a curriculum system that aligns with their individual academic strengths, college aspirations, and other personalized needs, thereby enjoying diverse pathways for further education and laying a solid foundation for their future academic pursuits.
+The upper secondary school of OCAC adheres to the educational philosophy of the International Baccalaureate (IB) while deeply integrating China’s national core curriculum.
+Additionally, it has meticulously developed a series of specialized courses spanning advantageous fields such as humanities, arts, and science & technology.
+This curriculum framework provides students with a holistic development platform, fostering balanced growth in intellectual, social, emotional, and physical domains.

 Through high-quality academic advisors, abundant thesis resources, professional competition coaching, and high-end academic expansion projects like the “Leading Program,” the school builds a solid academic foundation for students and exposes them to cutting-edge academic fields.